Congo Free State: Early economy and concessions

 Leopold could not meet the costs of running the Congo Free State.
 Desperately, he set in motion a system to maximize revenue.
-The first change was the introduction of the concept of terres vacantes, "vacant" land, which was any land that did not contain a habitation or a cultivated garden plot.
+The first change was the introduction of the concept of terres vacantes, which was any land that did not contain a habitation or a cultivated garden plot.
 All of this land (i.e., most of the country) was therefore deemed to belong to the state.
 Servants of the state (namely any men in Leopold's employ) were encouraged to exploit it.

 Shortly after the Brussels Anti-Slavery Conference (1889–1890), Leopold issued a new decree mandating that Africans in a large part of the Free State could sell their harvested products (mostly ivory and rubber) only to the state.
 This law extended an earlier decree declaring that all "unoccupied" land belonged to the state.
 Any ivory or rubber collected from the state-owned land, the reasoning went, must belong to the state, thus creating a de facto state-controlled monopoly.
 Therefore, a large share of the local population could sell only to the state, which could set prices and thereby control the income the Congolese could receive for their work.
 For local elites, however, this system presented new opportunities, as the Free State and concession companies paid them with guns to tax their subjects in kind.

 Trading companies began to lose out to the Free State government, which not only paid no taxes but also collected all the potential income.
 These companies were outraged by the restrictions on free trade, which the Berlin Act had so carefully protected years before.
 Their protests against the violation of free trade prompted Leopold to take another, less obvious tack to make money.

 The concessions and the Domaine de la Couronne.
 The infamous A.B.I.R. company is shown in dark red.